-So, our piece will have to, at the very least, include these keywords.
+So, our piece will have to, at the very least, include these topics.
 Ideally, we would use these terms and related long-tail keywords to guide the research.
 Let’s take “short-form content,” for example.
 In a first draft of this piece, (but not the draft that you’re reading), we lightly explained short-form content.
 We know now that we’ll have to expand on that section a bit, perhaps even include an infographic.
 We add to my research list:

-What’s the difference between long-form and short-form content?
-When should you use long-form vs. short-form content?
+What’s the difference between long form and short form content?
+When should you use long form vs. short form content?

 Then, we start researching.
 We slowly work through the list of questions, answering what we can, researching answers to the questions we don’t know, and adding more questions to the list as we go.